katie-snow/Ultimarc-linux/README.md

 This library and command line utility support 2012 through 2015 boards.
 If you need support for older Ultimarc boards, please look at the following utility developed by Travis, <a href='http://www.zumbrovalley.net/articles.php?catid=3'>Ipacutil</a> or use the Windows WinIpac v1 from <a href='http://www.ultimarc.com'>Ultimarc</a>

 #### Required Libraries
 To build this tool the following libraries need to be install on your system.
+* autoreconf
+* automake
+* libudev-dev
 * json-c (0.11), <a href='https://github.com/json-c/json-c/wiki'>site</a>
 * libusb-1.0 (1.0.18), <a href='http://libusb.info'>site</a>
 * libtool